-Health reform, to say the least, is confusing.
+Health Policy, to say the least, is confusing.
 The Kaiser Family Foundation had a great “data note” recently establishing just how little the American people know about reform.
 (The lack of knowledge apparently did not correlate with the intensity of political feeling).

 So, how did people do?
 Fewer than one in 100 got all 10 questions right.
 Only a quarter scored seven or more right – a “C” or above if we were grading.